Emma Kennedy: Cookery

 Kennedy took part in Celebrity MasterChef in 2012, winning the final after a week of cookery-based tasks, in which ex-footballer Danny Mills and TV presenter Michael Underwood also participated.

 Other television

-Between 2001 and 2003, she narrated the Channel 4 house relocation property series Home from Home (2001 TV series).
+Between 2001 and 2003, she narrated the Channel 4 house relocation property series Home from Home.
 In Autumn 2020 Emma was a member of the Walruses in Series 16 of the BBC Two quiz show Only Connect alongside musical satirist Mitch Benn and Mastermind finalist Dan Adler.
 Her team reached the quarter-final round, but were eliminated in the 17th episode of the series broadcast on 11 January 2021.

 Politics

 Kennedy has been a member of the Liberal Democrats since 2010, becoming increasingly politically active by the end of the decade, using her Twitter account to express opposition to Brexit.
 In September 2019, she stood in hustings to be the Liberal Democrat Parliamentary candidate for Surrey Heath, coming second (by three votes) to Alasdair Pinkerton.
 Kennedy is a member of Chobham parish council as of May 2021.